stacykimberley/anatomy-quiz/README.md

 - Shows the user their final score.
 - Shows a button to retake the quiz if the user wants to.
 - Shows the progress bar at complete.
+- When user restarts the Quiz they do not have to re-enter their name as it is stored in local storage and it resets the scores and progress bar.

 ## Wireframes